 Before Day 1!

-Need course accommodations?
-Visit the Center for Student Accessibility (CSA)
+Need course accommodation for an IEP/504 plan?
+Visit the Center for Student Accessibility (CSA) and request an appointment.

 Need equipment for class (laptop, calculator, etc.)?
 Check one out at the Library.